Malcolmnixon/TiltFiveTest/README.md

    * Use the Custom Player scene as its T5Manager Glasses scene
    * Use the starting Game scene as its starting scene to initially load

-The game infrastructure is then customized by:
+### Customizing

-* Adding a Spectator Camera to the Custom Main scene
+* Add a Spectator Camera to the Custom Main scene
-* Adding pointers or effects to the the Custom Player scene
+* Add pointers or effects to the the Custom Player scene
-* Populating objects in the Custom Start scene
+* Populate objects in the Custom Start scene
-* Constructing characters (extending from Tilt Five Tools "Character")
+* Construct characters (extending from Tilt Five Tools "Character")
 * Handle player wand inputs and for the character
-* Adding new Game scenes and the logic to transition between them
+* Add new Game scenes and the logic to transition between them
-* Adding wand-pointer event handling scripts to objects
+* Add wand-pointer event handling scripts to objects